dzurale/ailive_mixer_icassp2026/content/_index.md

 # Audio Results

 Below we present some audio examples from the MedleyDB dataset which consists of raw tracks containing bleeds from other tracks, gain mixed with 0 latency.
-Results are provided for our models ALM-MR & ALM-SR along with the baseline DMC model variants DMC-OG & DMC-B-0L (DMC architecture with our proposed training strategies) and the Raw mix.
+Results are provided for our models ALM-MR & ALM-SR along with the baseline DMC model variants DMC-OG (DMC architecture as it was proposed) & DMC-B-0L (DMC architecture with our proposed training strategies) and the Raw mix.
 Note that to mimic a live mixing scenario no normalization was applied to the generated results.

 <style>
 .audio-table-container {